![]() |

 denial, to negative consent.
 Cf. R v.
 Bhardu 1945 AD 813 at 822-3.

-Fundamental to the accused's account is that he and Dolly had a long-standing love affair; otherwise it would strain credulity beyond breaking point to suggest that a 13-year old schoolgirl would consent to intercourse for 5 minutes in her mother's room when her mother (and according to the accused her father) was a short distance away and might return at any moment.
-It was put to Dolly in
+Fundamental to the accused's account is that he and D. had a long-standing love affair; otherwise it would strain credulity beyond breaking point to suggest that a 13-year old schoolgirl would consent to intercourse for 5 minutes in her mother's room when her mother (and according to the accused her father) was a short distance away and might return at any moment.
+It was put to D. in

-until August; that this was not the first time that he had sexual intercourse with her- he first slept with her in May; that they were boyfriend and girlfriend over the whole of the period (Dolly's evidence was that she went back home to the Mefikeng district where she stayed between February and May, and that when she returned to Johannesburg she stayed with her grandmother in Hillbrow and visited and stayed with her
+cross-examination that the accused met her in February 1984, when he "formed a relationship" with her, which persisted until August; that this was not the first time that he had sexual intercourse with her- he first slept with her in May; that they were boyfriend and girlfriend over the whole of the period (D.'s evidence was that she went back home to the Mefikeng district where she stayed between February and May, and that when she returned to Johannesburg she stayed with her grandmother in Hillbrow and visited and stayed with her

 12